Emotional Intelligence: Opinions are like …

 3 Things You Can Do To Stay Emotionally Balanced in an Emotionally Charged Situation:

 - Remind yourself that you can never, ever, fully understand the reasoning or the belief behind someone’s actions or words.
-You can only project your experiences, beliefs, opinions, etc on a given situation no matter how well you know them.
-They are doing the best they can in that moment based on where they are at in their day or their life and you have no idea what that they are experiencing.
+You can only project your experiences, beliefs, opinions, etc. on a given situation no matter how well you know them.
+They are doing the best they can in that moment based on where they are in their day or their life.
+You really have no idea what that they are experiencing.

 However, self-awareness is the key and the more you practice the better you will be!